 The Academic Writing Skills Programme

 If you're a student, this page should answer most of your questions.
-You will be invited to take part in the AWSP by email at the relevant time for the students on your degree.
+You will be invited to take part in the AWSP by email in Week 2 of Semester 1.

 What is it?

 Helpful for improving your writing skills and for understanding what is expected of university students. - previous AWSP student

 The Academic Writing Skills Programme (AWSP) is a writing course designed to allow you to get the most out of your academic writing.

 University-level writing in the United Kingdom is very different from writing at school or college or in other countries and, as a result, the AWSP gives you the opportunity (without worrying about grades) to receive specific feedback and guidance on how we expect you to write at the University of Glasgow.

 Run by us here in Student Learning Development (SLD), the AWSP is unique to the University of Glasgow.

 Through completion of an online course and a multiple-choice assignment the AWSP lets you see the ways in which your writing matches what your markers will be looking for in assessments, and provides you with feedback on ways to improve your work.

 - An online course, specific and tailored to your subject area, that takes you through three key areas for academic success: